Timeline

 2023

-Public submissions of extensive environmental data by NORI expected
+Public submissions of extensive environmental data by NORI

 TMC enters MOU with leading nickel processor PAMCO